skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 is.

-They conclude that Noreeno will certainly come to this town, unless he plans to sleep in the wilderness -which doesn’t sound likely.
+They conclude that Noreeno will certainly come to this town, unless he plans to sleep in the wilderness -which doesn't sound likely.
 He will doubtless have a number of men with him, as well as his cleric friend.
 This inn is the only one in town.